Intrinsically-Sublime/Slic3T/README.markdown

        Cooling options:
         --cooling           Enable fan and cooling control
-        --min-fan-speed     Minimum fan speed (default: 35%)
+        --min-fan-speed     Minimum fan speed
-        --max-fan-speed     Maximum fan speed (default: 100%)
+        --max-fan-speed     Maximum fan speed
-        --bridge-fan-speed  Fan speed to use when bridging (default: 100%) --fan-below-layer-time Enable fan if layer print time is below this approximate number of seconds (default: 60)
+        --bridge-fan-speed  Fan speed to use when bridging --fan-below-layer-time Enable fan if layer print time is below this approximate number of seconds
-        --slowdown-below-layer-time Slow down if layer print time is below this approximate number of seconds (default: 15)
+        --slowdown-below-layer-time Slow down if layer print time is below this approximate number of seconds
-        --min-print-speed   Minimum print speed speed (mm/s, default: 10) --disable-fan-first-layers Disable fan for the first N layers (default: 1) --fan-always-on     Keep fan always on at min fan speed, even for layers that don't need cooling
+        --min-print-speed   Minimum print speed speed
+        --disable-fan-first-layers Disable fan for the first N layers --fan-always-on     Keep fan always on at min fan speed, even for layers that don't need cooling

        Skirt options:
-        --skirts            Number of skirts to draw (0+, default: 1) --skirt-distance    Distance in mm between innermost skirt and object (default: 6)
+        --skirts            Number of skirts to draw
-        --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1)
+        --skirt-distance    Distance in mm between innermost skirt and object --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1)

        Transform options:
-        --scale             Factor for scaling input object (default: 1) --rotate            Rotation angle in degrees (0-360, default: 0) --duplicate         Number of items with auto-arrange (1+, default: 1) --bed-size          Bed size, only used for auto-arrange (mm, default: 200,200) --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies (default: 6)
+        --scale             Factor for scaling input object (default: 1) --rotate            Rotation angle in degrees (0-360, default: 0) --duplicate         Number of items with auto-arrange (1+, default: 1) --bed-size          Bed size, only used for auto-arrange --duplicate-grid    Number of items with grid arrangement (default: 1,1) --duplicate-distance Distance in mm between copies

        Miscellaneous options:
         --notes             Notes to be added as comments to the output file

        Flow options (advanced):
-        --extrusion-width-ratio
-                            Calculate the extrusion width as the layer height multiplied by this value (> 0, default: calculated automatically) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)
+        --extrusion-width   Set extrusion width manually; it accepts either an absolute value in mm (like 0.65) or a percentage over layer height (like 200%) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)